microsoft/CNTK/Documentation/Documents/Configuration Files.md

       # if calculated size would be bigger, that is used instead
       wsize=256

-      #wrecords - number of records we should allocate space for in the file
+      #wrecords - the number of records we should allocate space for in the file
       # files cannot be expanded, so this should be large enough.
       wrecords=60000